Testing AVR universal bootloader on Atmega128

 Options->Comport:

-After options are set, open hex or bin file to be downloaded and press black Dn button.
-It will start sending connect key this means you have to reset target boar in order to enter bootloader.
-If you wait too long – connection will fail.
+After options are set, open the hex or bin file to be downloaded and press the black Dn button.
+It will start sending connect key, which means you have to reset the target boar to enter the bootloader.
+If you wait too long – the connection will fail.
 This is how successful firmware update messages looks like:

-In documentation text author says that bootloader has been tested with following AVR microcontrollers: ATmega8; ATmeag64; ATmega128; ATmega168; ATmega169(Bufferfly); ATmega16; ATmega32; ATmega162.
-So it is really good open source bootloader project everyone can use easily.
+The documentation text author says that the bootloader has been tested with the following AVR microcontrollers: ATmega8; ATmeag64; ATmega128; ATmega168; ATmega169(Bufferfly); ATmega16; ATmega32; ATmega162.
+So it is an excellent open-source bootloader project everyone can use easily.

 A good tips, is to use your program (not the bootloader) to reset the device.
 This avoid the need to a push the reset button.
 You can do this easily with something like this (for a ATMega8)